 - Pour the mixture into a 10-inch silicon loaf mold and then tap the mold firmly on the tabletop in order to prevent bubbles in the mixture.

 - Using a spoon, add texture or design to the top of the soap (you might need to let the mixture sit for a few minutes first so that it gets firmer).

 - Spray the top of the mixture with 99% isopropyl alcohol.
 If you notice the soap starting to crack, put it in the freezer for a bit so that it can cool off.

 - Leave the soap resting in the mold for at least 4 days.
 Once you take it out of the mold you can cut the soap into bars.
 Then let the soap cure (rest) for 6 weeks and then enjoy!

 When you’re dealing with dry or damaged skin and hair and other products just aren’t helping, it’s time to try something new.
 Kokum butter is being used more and more to hydrate and moisturizes.
 It leaves your cells repaired and your body and mind feeling refreshed.
-Its ability to be used alone or to be mixed and matched with other products makes it the next product you should try.
+You can use it on its own or mix and match with other products!